texhex/BiosSledgehammer/README.md

 * Rename the folder `FIRST-FLASH-BIOS-2.99` to `BIOS-2.99`
 * Edit `BIOS-Update.txt` and change the VERSION parameter to `VERSION == 2.99`

-:information_source: **Note** This of course requires that the folder `BIOS-2.99` contains the BIOS update files.
+:information_source: **Note:** This of course requires that the folder `BIOS-2.99` contains the BIOS update files.
 If your installation does not, just download the [latest release]( https://github.com/texhex/BiosSledgehammer/releases/), unpack it and run `StartExampleDownloads.bat` which will download the required files from HP.com.

 Within MDT/SCCM, locate the second where the calls to BIOS Sledgehammer are.
 Just **before** the first call, insert a new section and set a WMI filter so this section will only run when the computer/device model is *HP Compaq Pro 6300*.